Skip to content

 Will I be declined if I use supplemental oxygen?

-Do I need a medical exam to get coverage with COPD?
+Do I need a medical exam to get life insurance with COPD?

-What type of policy is most common for COPD applicants?
+What type of policy is most realistic for different COPD severities?

 About the Author: